gdlc/STAT_COMP/INCLASS/INCLASS_2.md

 **In-class assignment 2.
 Due date: Thursday 31st of August 2023**

 Please name your script as "assignment.R" (match case) when submitting to Gradescope.
 If you have multiple files to submit, at least one of them is named as "assignment.R".
-You may submit your answer to Gradescope for multiple times.
+You may submit your answer to Gradescope  multiple times.

 The data sets used in the book *The Elements of Statistical Learning* (Hastie, Tibshirani, and Friedman) are available at the following [web-adress](https://web.stanford.edu/~hastie/ElemStatLearn/data.html).